 If you are doing the Park Avenue trail as a there-and-back walk and want it to be easy, start from the north end and walk south to the bottom of the steps – rather than climb the steps, just turn around and go back.

-If you hiking Park Avenue trail one way (someone will have to drive the car to the other trailhead), the easiest direction to walk is to start at the south and walk downhill all the way.
+If you hike Park Avenue trail one way (someone will have to drive your car to the other trailhead), the easiest direction to walk is to start at the south end and walk downhill all the way.

 2. Delicate Arch Lookout Trail